Chikadibia-E/Netflix_Project_Azure_Data_Engineering/README.md

 - **Databricks PySpark:** For data transformation and processing in the silver storage layer.
 - **Databricks Notebooks:** For developing dynamic and parameterized workflows.
 - **Delta Live Tables:** For creating ETL workflows and star schema in the gold storage layer.
-- **Azure Synapse Analytics:** For serving processed data and supporting advanced analytics.
-- **Power BI:** For creating interactive dashboards and visualizations.

 ## Resources provisioning
 - Create Azure resource group